ajwebb3/MGH-Pharmacy-Snowflake-Library/Snowflake Notes/Scratch Notes for Clarity Transition.md

 | 116      | Override Pull           |
 | 117      | Bolus from Bag          |
 | 128      | Same Bag                |
+		- EDW_SOURCE_ZONE_CLARITY.COMMON.ZC_ROUTE is the reference table for route it seems
+			- An unusual number of administrations seem to be linked to Other/Misc route?
+Need to look into that
 - EDW_SOURCE_ZONE_CLARITY.Clinical.ORDER_MED_SIG only seems to include SIG instructions for actual outpatient scripts
 	- SIG in MAR_ADMIN_INFO is the dose it seems